 - According to international research distracted driving could be a factor in as many 20-30% of all collisions in this country.
 This means that driver distraction could be a contributory factor in over 1,400 fatal and injury collisions annually.

-A person is four times more likely to be involved in a collision if using a mobile phone (calling or texting) while driving (McEvoy et al., 2005; Redelemeir & Tibshirani, 1997)
+You are four times more likely to be involved in a collision, if you use a mobile phone while driving’*

 Drivers spend up to 400% more time with their eyes off the road when text messaging than when not text messaging (Hosking, Young, & Regan, 2006, Monash University, Australia).

 Mobile phones potentially distract a driver in several ways (Dragutinovic & Twisk, 2005, p.
 24):